 Gearset now offers a complete DevOps solution for Salesforce teams of all sizes and complexity, but making sure your deployments succeed remains at the core of what we do.
-To date, Gearset users have run almost 6.5 million deployments and have deployed more than 65 billion items of metadata.
+To date, Gearset users have run over 18 million deployments and have deployed more than 105 million items of metadata.
 Deployments form the basis on which our suite of cutting-edge DevOps tools is built, which is also why we continue to measure our performance by tracking the success rate of our users’ deployments.
 It’s a metric we’ve tracked closely since we first started out building Gearset.

-In recent years, our deployment success rate has consistently been over 90%.
-In other words, Gearset users’ deployments succeed an impressive 9 out of 10 times.
-We’re extremely proud of this statistic because it’s unmatched by any other Salesforce deployment tool.
-And we’re continually adding even more improvements!
+In recent years, our deployment success rate has consistently been over 90% and is currently sitting at 98%.
+In other words, Gearset users’ deployments succeed more than 9 out of 10 times.
+We’re extremely proud of this unmatched statistic and we’re continually adding even more improvements!

 Knowing what to deploy and the impact the changes will have on your target environment is the first step to making sure a deployment succeeds.
 Deployments in Gearset start with a comparison of the metadata in the source and target environments — any Salesforce org or a Git branch.
 Gearset retrieves the metadata from the source and target using Salesforce’s Metadata API, then compares the two environments.
 The results of the comparison are then shown to the user in full detail.

 In Gearset’s comparison view, users can see all the differences between their two selected environments.
-The differences - metadata items in the source environment that have been changed, deleted or added compared to the target - are displayed side-by-side in table formats with a detailed XML or object view below.
+The differences — metadata items in the source environment that have been changed, deleted or added compared to the target — are displayed side-by-side in table formats with a detailed XML, object or layout view.